Recreational & Commercial Boating

 If you set up a OneGov user account you are the only person with access to personal information associated with that account.
 You are responsible for checking it and making any corrections.

-The Office of Finance and Services, in its role as OneGov Web site service provider, does not use your personal information and it does not hold this information in its own right.
+The Department of Finance, Services and Innovation, in its role as OneGov Web site service provider, does not use your personal information and it does not hold this information in its own right.
 The Department refers requests for access to personal information to the relevant licensing authority.
 The Department reserves the right to make disclosures to relevant licensing authorities or law enforcement agencies where this is required by law or is otherwise part of a lawful investigation.

-The Office of Finance and Services provides a facility on OneGov Web site for publishing information from public registers.
+The Department of Finance, Services and Innovation provides a facility on OneGov Web site for publishing information from public registers.
 A licensing authority that maintains a public register can make information in that register available on OneGov Web site.
 You can search for information in a public register by entering a search request.

 Contact the licensing authority directly if you want to request that your personal information be suppressed from publication.